Our Work Today

 ~John 21:17

-That’s what we do at the Samaritan Center.
+That’s what we do at the Samaritan Center, not just for the physical hunger, but the spiritual too.